 Think about where the bags will be coming up when hauling, and ideally you want to position bolts where the bags will be free hanging all the way.
 A great example of bad belays and good belays is the Peanut ledge on Zodiac, where you can set up two different hauls, one where the rope is running down a slab (easy to set up but horrible to haul), while the other has the bags free hanging the whole way (harder to set up but easier to haul).

 Remember you’re creating a work of art here.
 If you’re drilling bolts or rivets for a big portaledge camp (2 portaledges), remember that unless you want them to hang side by side (ideal, but not easy to drill for unless you have a natural ledge to stand on), then having the second ledge bolt placed a little over half a ledge away, and hanging that ledge a little lower, is fine (as stated, drilling bolts six feet apart on a blank wall isn’t easy!).

 Where To Bolt Your Belay: I would advise that leaders try and bolt at the very end of their ropes, making pitches as long as possible.
 This increases the sustained nature of the climbing, reduces the hole count, and makes hauling faster.
-Often this will not be possible, as features will come up mid pitch that demand a belay be taken, so try and factor these into your plan, say having two thirty five metre pitches instead of one sixty metre pitch then a ten metre one to a ledge.
-When picking an actual spot to drill take into account the follow details.
+Often this will not be possible, as features will come up mid-pitch that demand a belay be taken, so try and factor these into your plan, say having two thirty five metre pitches instead of one sixty metre pitch than a ten metre one to a ledge.
+When picking an actual spot to drill take into account the following details.